-In this paper, interest lies in generating realizations of Gaussian random fields for uncertainty quantification in ice-sheet models.
-Gaussian random fields have already been employed in glaciology in a number of studies including Isaac et al. (2015), Babaniyi
+In this paper, interest lies in generating realizations of Gaussian random fields for uncertainty quantification in ice-sheet mod-105 els.

-- et al. (2021) and Brinkerhoff (2021).
 Various methods exist to sample Gaussian random fields, see for instance Hristopulos (2020); yet these methods can be computationally prohibitive for applications in glaciology.
 For instance, methods based on a factorization of the covariance matrix typically results in large dense matrices when the number of degrees of freedom is large.
 Here, we consider a sampling approach that is based on an explicit link between Gaussian random fields with Matérn covariance function and a stochastic partial differential equation.
-Indeed, as noted initially in Whittle (1954) and more recently revisited in Lindgren et al. (2011), realizations of a Gaussian random field x(s) with Matérn covariance function can be obtained as the - solution to the fractional stochastic partial differential equation where κ and τ are positive parameters, $\alpha = \nu + d/2$ (where d is the spatial dimension), and W(s) is a spatial Gaussian white noise with unit variance.
-The parameter κ controls the range parameter ρ and the parameters κ and τ control the variance of 115 the random field.
-More explicitly, we have the following relationships (see, for instance, Khristenko et al. (2019)):
+Indeed, as noted initially in Whittle (1954) and more recently revisited in Lindgren et al. (2011), where κ and τ are positive parameters, $\alpha = \nu + d/2$ (where d is the spatial dimension), and $W(\mathbf{s})$ is a spatial Gaussian white noise with unit variance.
+The parameter κ controls the range parameter ρ and the parameters κ and τ control the variance of